elastic/opentelemetry/docs/limitations.md

 As a consequence, using the `cumulativetodelta` processor is recommended close to the edge (where metrics are produced), and less recommended late in the data pipeline due to scalability challenges.

+# Visualizations

+With `counter` metrics, the absolute value is not relevant but the _rate_ of the value is, for example with a `counter` for the "number of HTTP requests", a visualization would likely be "number of HTTP requests per minute", this is usually implemented in Kibana/Lens with a `Counter rate` function applied on the time series.

+As a consequence, visualizations of `counter` metrics are currently tied to the metric temporal aggregation used, which means changing a metric temporal aggregation will require to modify visualizations.